dyerc/craft-flux/docs/troubleshooting.md

 ### Common Lambda Issues

-- However, the i icon to see the version installed.
-A warning triangle can signify and update is required.
+- Hover the "i" icon to see the version installed.
+A warning triangle can signify an update is required.
-- Your AWS settings such as the resource prefix have been changed since Flux was last installed.
-It cannot see the Lambda functions with the expected naming
+- Check if your AWS settings such as the resource prefix have been changed since Flux was last installed.
+If so it will not be able to see the Lambda functions with the expected naming scheme

 ### Common S3 Issues